Dynamical phase transitions in certain non-ergodic stochastic processes: Acknowledgements

 \section{Acknowledgements}

 YRY thanks Ritam Basu for computer access, Jagannath Rana for stimulating discussions, and Aravind Sugunan for assistance with computational techniques.
 SNM acknowledges the support from the Science and Engineering Research Board (SERB, Government of India) under the VAJRA faculty scheme (No. VJR/2017/000110) and the ANR Grant No. ANR-23-CE30-0020-01 EDIPS.
 SNM and TS thank the support from the International Research Project (IRP) titled ‘Classical and quantum dynamics in out of equilibrium systems’ by CNRS, France.
+TS gratefully acknowledges CNRS for funding the visit to Laboratoire Charles Coulomb, Université de Montpellier, which initiated the part of the work on importance sampling.